-The general procedure for all applications to the HREC (excepting that at the review stage, low-risk applications are seen by a maximum of two committee members and the Chair):
+The general procedure for all applications to the HREC (excepting that at the review stage, low-risk applications are seen by a maximum of three committee members and the Chair):

 Application